w3f/Grants-Program/applications/pallet-verifier.md

 the `DefId` of a dispatchable function.

-Then, the concrete types and argument values used in the discovered "specialized" dispatchable function calls will be used construct/generate tractable entry points (i.e. definitions of minimal public functions that make dispatchable calls similar to [this "hybrid" entry point from the previous research deliverable][scs-entrypoint]).
+Then, the concrete types and argument values used in the discovered "specialized" dispatchable function calls will be used to construct/generate tractable entry points (i.e. definitions of minimal public functions that make dispatchable calls similar to [this "hybrid" entry point from the previous research deliverable][scs-entrypoint]).

-Note that, at this point we can emit a warning for any dispatchable functions for which no "specialized" call could be found (i.e. presumably because no unit tests are defined for it), or even abort with an error message, if no specialized functions are found for any of the dispatchable functions.
+Note that, at this point we can emit a warning for any dispatchable functions for which no "specialized" call could be found (i.e. presumably because no unit tests are defined for it), or even abort with an error message, if no "specialized" calls are found for any of the dispatchable functions.

 [HIR-body-owners]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/hir/map/struct.Map.html#method.body_owners
 [Terminator]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/mir/terminator/struct.Terminator.html
 [Terminator-call]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/mir/syntax/enum.TerminatorKind.html#variant.Call

-Switching our focus back to generated tractable entry points, one challenge here is that we'll need [`DefId`s][DefId] for these generated tractable entry points (inorder to pass them to MIRAI for analysis), but `DefId`s are created during [HIR (High-Level Intermediate Representation)][HIR] lowering ([see also][HIR-lower]).
+Switching our focus back to the generated tractable entry points, one challenge here is that we'll need [`DefId`s][DefId] for these generated tractable entry points (inorder to pass them to MIRAI for analysis), but `DefId`s are created during [HIR (High-Level Intermediate Representation)][HIR] lowering ([see also][HIR-lower]).